Sukha Singh: Revenge at Harmandir Sahib

 On 11 August 1740, they dressed up as landlords from Patti and entered the city of Amritsar.
-They reached Harmandir Sahib and then tied their horses to the berry tree and went inside Harmandir Sahib carrying the bags.
+They reached Harmandir Sahib and then tied their horses to the berry tree and went inside the Harmandir Sahib carrying bags.
 Massa Ranghar was smoking shisha and watching dancing girls.
 The Sikhs threw the bags under Massa's bed and said that they had come to pay the revenue.
 Massa bent downwards to have a look at the bags.
-Mehtab Singh immediately took his sword and slashed it at Massa's neck and instantly severed his head.
-Sukha Singh finished off the guards of Massa Ranghar.
+Mehtab Singh took his sword and slashed it at Massa's neck and cut off his head.
+Sukha Singh killed the guards of Massa Ranghar.
 They put Massa's head in a bag and rode their horses back to Talwandi Sabo the same evening.
 The next day they reached Bikaner and presented Massa Ranghar's head on a spear to the congregation (Dal) of Sikhs.